-We have before us the application (Application) of Chaparral Broadcasting, Inc. (CBI) for renewal of the license of radio station KEZQ(FM), West Yellowstone, MT (Station).
-For the reasons set forth below, we grant the Application for a renewal period of two years from the date of this letter, instead of a full term of eight years, pursuant to Section 309(k)(2) of the Communications Act of 1934, as amended (Ac").
+We have before us the application ("Application") of San Antonio Radioworks, LLC ("SAR") for renewal of the license of AM radio station KMFR, Pearsall, Texas (the "Station").
+For the reasons set forth below, we grant the Application for a renewal period of two years from the date of this letter, instead of a full term of eight years, pursuant to Section 309(k)(2) of the Communications Act of 1934, as amended (the "Act").1

 Background.
-CBI filed the Application on December 17, 2012, seeking to renew the Station's license.
-In Section III of the Application, Question 4 required CBI to disclose whether or not the Station had been silent for more than 30 days at any time during the pending license term of April 1, 2005 to March 31, 2013.
-In response, CBI disclosed that the Station had been silent pursuant to special temporary authority for several different periods in the license term.2 CBI stated that the silent periods were primarily due to extensive damage from winter ice storms, combined with inability to access the site for extended periods of time.
-As a result, we calculate that the Station was silent for more than three years of the license term, but has been operating since April of 2012.
-PWI has filed for Commission approval to assign the Station's license to a buyer, and seeks a resolution of the pending Application in order for that transaction to proceed.
+SAR filed the Application on April 1, 2013, seeking to renew the Station's license for a term running from August 1, 2013 to July 31, 2021.
+In Section III of the Application, Question 4 required SAR to disclose whether or not the Station had been silent for more than 30 days at any time during the pending license term of August 1, 2005 to July 31, 2013.
+In response, SAR disclosed that the Station had been silent pursuant to special temporary authority for nearly all of the period from July 26, 2009 through March 29, 2013.2 SAR stated that the silence was due to poor economic conditions in the Station's service area.
+SAR noted that it has received Commission approval to assign the Station's license to a buyer, but that transaction has not yet closed.3 The Station has remained in operation since the Application was filed.

 Discussion.
-In evaluating an application for license renewal, the Commission's decision is governed by Section 309(k) of the Act.3 That Section provides that if, upon consideration of the application and pleadings, we find that: (1) the station has served the public interest, convenience, and necessity; (2) there have been no serious violations of the Act or the Rules; and (3) there have been no other violations which, taken together, constitute a pattern of abuse, we are to grant the renewal
+In evaluating an application for license renewal, the Commission's decision is governed by Section 309(k) of the Act.4 That Section provides that if, upon consideration of the application and pleadings, we find that: (1) the station has served the public interest, convenience, and necessity; (2) there have been no serious violations of the Act or the Rules; and (3) there have been no other violations which, taken together, constitute a pattern of abuse, we are to grant the renewal